lainio/err2/README.md

 here.
 For happy paths by using `err2.Check` there seems to be no performance penalty.

+However, the mandatory use of the `defer` might prevent some code optimise like function inlining.
+If you have a performance critical use case we recommend to write a performance tests to measure the effect.

-The original goal was to make it possible to write similar code than Go2 and do it right now.
-The goal seems to be more than valid now when the latest Go proposal is to have a `try` macro and let the error handling be implemented in defer blocks.
+The original goal was to make it possible to write similar code than proposed Go2 error handling would allow and do it right now.
+The goal was well aligned with the latest Go proposal where it would brought a `try` macro and let the error handling be implemented in defer blocks.
+Unfortunately the try- proposal was put on the hold or cancelled at its latest form.

+## Learning by so far

+We have used the err2 package in several internal projects.
+The results have been so far very encouraging:

+- If you forget to use handler but you use checks from the package, you will get panics if error occurs.
+That is much better than getting unrelated panic later.
+There has been even cases when code reports error correctly because the 'upper' handler catches it.

+- Because the use of `err2.Annocate()` is so relatively easy, developers use it always which makes error messages much better and informative.
+Could say, they include a logical call stack in the user friendly form.

+- There has been a couple of the cases when a quite complex function has needed update.
+When error handling is based on the actual error handlers, not just passing them up in the stack, the code changes have been much easier.

 ## Roadmap

 Version history:
-- 0.1, first draft (Current)
+- 0.1, first draft (Summer 2019)
+- 0.2, code generation for helpers (Current)

-When Go2 `try` macro is released this package should be updated accordingly.
+When Go2 `try` macro would be released this package should be updated accordingly.
 However, the actual effect of such an update seems to be minor, but the `err.Try/Check` calls should be **changed** to `try` macro calls.
 The err2 handlers should work as is.

+We are monitoring what will happened for the Go-native error handling and tune the library accordingly.